ninja33/ODH/README.md

 ![Anki Notes](https://raw.githubusercontent.com/ninja33/ODH/master/doc/img/anki_640x400.png)

-What might set this extension apart is that the users can grab online dictionary content with their own customized script.
+What might set this extension apart is that the users can grab online dictionary content with their own customized script (running under extension development mode).
 For development detail, please check the [development guide](doc/development.md)

 ## How to use